Please ensure Javascript is enabled for purposes of website accessibility

 The Impact of Hard Water & Plumbing Health

-Lack of maintenance may contribute to scale buildup, which can impact plumbing performance over time.
+Lack of maintenance may contribute to scale buildup, which impacts plumbing performance over time.
 When your system isn’t working properly, minerals like calcium and magnesium build up in your pipes and appliances.

-• Scale Buildup: Scale deposits in your pipes restrict water flow and can cause clogging.
-Over time, this can reduce the efficiency of appliances like dishwashers and water heaters, leading to breakdowns and repairs.
+• Scale Buildup: Scale deposits in your pipes restrict water flow and cause clogging.
+Over time, this reduces the efficiency of appliances like dishwashers and water heaters, leading to breakdowns and repairs.

-• Plumbing Efficiency: Soft water may help reduce mineral buildup in pipes, supporting plumbing efficiency.
+• Plumbing Efficiency: Soft water helps reduce mineral buildup in pipes, supporting plumbing efficiency.
 If your softener isn’t maintained, your entire plumbing system suffers from the effects of hard water.

 Extending the Life of Your Water Softener